influxdata/telegraf/plugins/inputs/snmp/README.md

 * `oid`:
 OID to get.
 May be a numeric or textual OID.

+* `oid_index_suffix`:
+The OID sub-identifier to strip off so that the index can be matched against other fields in the table.

 * `name`:
 Output field/tag name.
 If not specified, it defaults to the value of `oid`.
 If `oid` is numeric, an attempt to translate the numeric OID into a texual OID will be made.